WalterScu/WalterScu.github.io/index.md

 I'm now an undergraduate student in College of Mathematics, Sichuan University.

-## Research Interest
+## Research Interests

-Algebraic geometry; algebraic topology, especially higher category theory, homotopy theory and their applications in derived algebraic geometry.
+Algebraic geometry, especially the algebraic geometry in positive characteristic.

 ## Publications